Navigation

 21001 N. Tatum Blvd.

-Backyard at Desert Ridge is a newcomer to the area which opened in March.
+Backyard is a newcomer to the area which first opened at Desert Ridge in March 2024 followed by a Gilbert location in September.
 The idea for the al fresco-style bar and restaurant is simple – create the vibe of a great backyard barbecue, but bigger.
 Backyard is massive by every measure.
-Its 8,000 square feet boast four 18-by-10-foot LED screens that can air up to 32 games simultaneously.
-There are two bars, a stage for live entertainment and countless clusters of patio-style seating perfect to gather around with friends over a pitcher of beer and an order of sticky pork ribs or nachos.
+Huge LED screens air dozens of games simultaneously.
+There are multiple bars, a stage for live entertainment and countless clusters of patio-style seating perfect to gather around with friends over a pitcher of beer and an order of sticky pork ribs or nachos.

 The Park at O.H.S.O.
 Brewery